karl2522/PetVet/README.md

 - Appointment Management: Track, update, and confirm bookings.
 - Pet Health Records: Store and manage detailed medical records and procedures.
 - Billing Management: Generate an invoice after a complete appointment request.

+### Database

+We are using **SQLite** as the local database for this project.
+By default, Django comes with SQLite as the backend database, which is lightweight and easy to configure.
+It is suitable for development and testing purposes.
+You don't need to install any additional database management systems to get started with this project.

 ## Installation